 Yannis Livadas is a contemporary Greek poet, born in 1969.
-Both in his poems and essays, Livadas constitutes the idea of experimentalism based on organic antimetathesis- the scaling indeterminacy of meaning, of syntactic comparisons and structural contradistinction.
-He is also an editor, translator, and independent scholar with specialization on modernism, postmodernism and haiku.
-He is also a columnist and freelancer contributor to various literary magazines, both in Greece and other countries.
-His poems and essays have been translated into eight languages.
-His first book of poems in the United Kingdom is under publication by Ragged Lion Press.
+In 1993 he invented the «fusion-sonnet».
+In 2008 he came up with the idea of «organic antimetathesis», the transpositional synthesis of poetry based on the scaling indeterminacy of meaning, of syntactic comparisons and structural contradistinction.
+He works as an editor, translator, and independent scholar with a specialization in modernism, postmodernism, and haiku.
+He is also a columnist and freelance contributor to various literary magazines.
+His poems and essays have been translated into twelve languages.
+He refuses any participation in festivals, literary events, or associations related to poetry, on an international scale.
 He lives in Paris, France.

 This month, Yannis took time out of his schedule to discuss not only poetry, but the current cultural context.
 We live in a time of immense change, underpinned by new racial tensions and the upsurge of technology which brings new discovery and societal recession in alarmingly equal measure.
 Yannis’ beloved art form, jazz, twists into new, but commercially driven forms and as a poet who deals in experimentalism and comparison, it’s interesting to see how he views various schisms in literature and wider culture.
 In many ways poetry mirrors our reality, changing with time but also recording its behaviour.
 Poetry is unaltered but our interpretation of it changes with time.
 But as Yannis suggests, like time and the human experience, poetry is unpredictable too.

 Which period in literary history have you taken the most influence from and why?